 Day 5: Isle of Skye to Edinburgh

 The final day is a long drive back to Edinburgh, but the route passes through some of the most dramatic scenery in Scotland.
-If you have the flexibility, this is another day you could split into two.
+If you have the flexibility, this is another day you could split into two by overnighting in Glen Coe or Fort William.

 Five Sisters of Kintail

-Also in the area is the Falls of Glomach, one of the highest waterfalls in Great Britain, though reaching it requires an 8 km trek on foot.
-We’ve not yet visited but plan to return for the hiking.
+Also in the area is the Falls of Glomach, one of the highest waterfalls in Great Britain, although reaching it requires an 8 km trek on foot.
+We have not yet visited but plan to return for the hike.

 The Commando Memorial near the village of Spean Bridge is one of Scotland’s most famous war memorials, dedicated to the British Commando Forces of World War II.
-Unveiled by the Queen Mother in 1952, the bronze sculpture depicts three Commandos gazing south toward Ben Nevis.
-It is both a moving memorial and a scenic viewpoint.
-Allow 15-20 minutes for a stop.
+Designed by sculptor Scott Sutherland (who won a 1949 competition for the commission), the 17ft (5.2m) bronze depicts three Commandos in WWII uniform, gazing south toward Ben Nevis (the commandos trained in this area).
+It was unveiled on 27 September 1952 by Queen Elizabeth the Queen Mother.
+Allow 15 to 20 minutes for the stop.

 Commando Memorial Isle of Skye and Scottish Highlands itinerary trip Scotland